 After the appropriate level of IRB review, there are three possible outcomes for an application:

 Yes, please include all materials that participants will complete, questions participants will be asked, and/or materials that are part of any experimental manipulation (e.g., instructions, vignettes, scripts, etc.).
 If you are using a published instrument, include the complete citation for that instrument (author, publisher, date of publication).
 If you have developed your own materials or measures, please note that as well.
+Also include any links to videos or other materials that are the internet.

 If the only record linking the subject with your research would be the consent form, and the research presents no more than minimal risk of harm to subjects, you may not have to prepare a signed consent form.
 (Instead you may state at the top of your research instrument or on an accompanying cover letter on department stationary—Letter of Consent):